JMaynard24/Diet-Croak/README.md

 # Diet-Croak
-A simple lua-based mobile game about an extremely hungry frog catching flies.
+A simple lua-based mobile game about an extremely hungry frog catching flies...